About the Bitcoin Price Index

 - Prior index historical data is obtained via Mt.
 Gox.

-Why is the BPI not volume-weighted?
+Why is the XBP not volume-weighted?

 Since trading volume now favors particular regions, a volume-weighted approach would not act as a proper global indicator, because each international bitcoin exchange is not equally available to all national trading participants.

-A simple average does not favor a regional exchange with high volume and ensures that the BPI is meaningful for the largest number of market participants.
+A simple average does not favor a regional exchange with high volume and ensures that the XBP is meaningful for the largest number of market participants.
 Also, a simple average approach minimizes the impact of volume irregularities and accidentally excluding an exchange.

 As overall liquidity improves and the number of global exchange choices increases, the impact of regional variances should diminish and a volume-weighted approach may become more appropriate.